SKALE Review: Scam or Legit Crypto? Uncovering All The Red Flags

 - The token price has seen a decline (~7.75%), indicating a potential drawdown or lack of sustained momentum.

 High inflation risks and concentrated holdings pose red flags for long-term holders, especially without clear lock-up schedules or buyback mechanisms.
+For a deeper understanding of these issues, consider exploring SKALE tokenomics explained: supply and demand and general tokenomics best practices in crypto projects.

 Is SKALE a Ghost Town?
 Checking for Real Activity